Proofs of the non-existence of special generic maps on the $3$-dimensional complex projective space

 In section 7 of \cite{choimasudasuh}, from three integers "$a$","$b$","$c$", a $6$-dimensional Bott manifold is uniquely obtained.
 By taking the first two integers as arbitrary odd numbers and the last integer an arbitrary even number, we have a spin manifold satisfying the assumption of Theorem \ref{thm:8}.
 From Lemma 7.3 there, we can see that we have a family of countably many such $6$-dimensional Bott manifolds such that distinct manifolds are not homeomorphic.
-They are distinguished by 1st Pontrjagin classes.
+They are distinguished by the 1st Pontrjagin classes.
 The 1st Pontrjagin class of the $6$-dimensional (oriented) Bott manifold is represented by $4k$ times an element of some $4$th integral cohomology class which is not divisible by any integer greater than $1$.
-Furthermore, we can realize every integer $k$ by such $6$-dimensional spin (and oriented) Bott manifolds satisfying the assumption of Theorem \ref{thm:8}. \end{enumerate}
+Furthermore, we can realize every integer $k$ by such $6$-dimensional spin Bott manifolds satisfying the assumption of Theorem \ref{thm:8}. \end{enumerate}

 \end{Ex} Note that $6$-dimensional manifolds in Example \ref{ex:2} do not have special generic maps into ${\mathbb{R}}^n$ for $n=1,2,3,4$ by Theorem \ref{thm:2}.
 For example, the new manifold $M_0$ in Example \ref{ex:2} (\ref{ex:2.1}) does not admit special generic maps into ${\mathbb{R}}^6$ by the theory \cite{eliashberg}.
-If the 1st Pontrjagin class of a (suitably oriented) manifold there is not zero, then it does not admit special generic maps into ${\mathbb{R}}^6$ by the same reason.
-Note also that reversing the orientation of an oriented closed manifold changes the sign of the Pontrjagin class only and this is one of fundamental properties of Pontrjagin classes.
-This with Example \ref{ex:2} (\ref{ex:2.2}) completes the proof of Main Theorem \ref{mthm:2}.
+If the 1st Pontrjagin class of a (suitably oriented) manifold there is not the zero element, then it does not admit special generic maps into ${\mathbb{R}}^6$ by the same reason.
+Example \ref{ex:2} (\ref{ex:2.2}) completes the proof of Main Theorem \ref{mthm:2}.